PLEASE NOTE ALL FIELD TRIP PROGRAMMING IS ON HOLD DUE TO COVID-19

 How to Reserve Your Field Trip

 Follow the steps below to schedule your field trip experience.
-If you have questions, please contact 503-226-1567 for further assistance or view our FAQs.
+If you have questions, please view our FAQs.

 Step 1: Meet the criteria

 Ensure that your group meets all of the school group rate criteria and qualifies for the school group rate.

 School group rate criteria

 - Any accredited public or private school, preschool through 12th grade; state-registered daycare; college or university; or district registered homeschool group from Oregon or Washington

 - Visit is scheduled at least two weeks in advance of your chosen date

 - Minimum group size is 15 participants